bcgov/aries-vcr/README.md

 # Hyperledger Indy

+{to be completed}
-based on [indy-node](https://github.com/hyperledger/indy-node) providing the root of trust for [Decentralized Identifiers (DID)](https://w3c-ccg.github.io/did-spec/) and other artifacts to enable a decentralized (or self-sovereign) identity network.
+Based on [indy-node](https://github.com/hyperledger/indy-node) providing the root of trust for [Decentralized Identifiers (DID)](https://w3c-ccg.github.io/did-spec/) and other artifacts to enable a decentralized (or self-sovereign) identity network.

 ## Overview